walmartlabs/lacinia/docs/tutorial/mutable-database.rst

 ----------

-In the previous versions of the application, the database data was an immutable map, and all the logic for traversing that map was inside the ``clojure-game-geek.schema`` namespace.
+In the previous versions of the application, the database data was an immutable map, and all the logic for traversing that map was inside the ``my.clojure-game-geek.schema`` namespace.
 With this change, we're breaking things apart, there'll be a new namespace, and new component, to encapsulate the database itself.